cagov/caldata-infrastructure-template/README.md

 git init
 ```

 Create a new project using the copier command-line tool, with the following prompts below depending on if this is in GitHub or Azure DevOps.
-This will ask you a series of questions, the answers to which will be used to populate the project.
+This will ask you a series of questions, the answers to which will be used to populate the project
+(`uv` tools can be explicitly invoked by prefixing the command with `uvx):

 ### GitHub